Inovio Pharmaceuticals, Inc. (INO) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-26, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO).
+LOS ANGELES, March 2, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Inovio Pharmaceuticals, Inc. ("Inovio" or the "Company") (NASDAQ: INO).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN INOVIO PHARMACEUTICALS, INC. (INO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 7, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR INOVIO INVESTMENTS, CLICK HERE BEFORE APRIL 7, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?